gargmonica1986/Monica/README.md

 - Entire list of products is displayed by default.
 - The Name, Description, Category, Rating and Price of the product are displayed.
 - When sorting applied the list is displayed accordingly to sorting criteria.
-- When filter applied the list is displayed including data which match filter criteria.
+- When filters are applied the list is displayed including data which match filter criteria.

 # Technical questions